pedrofeijao/RINGO/README.md

 An important step in the algorithm for ancestral reconstruction used by RINGO is the calculation of *adjacency weights* for each ancestral genome in the tree.
 The weights are real numbers from 0 and 1 that reflect how likely it is for each adjacency (a connection between adjacent genes) to be present in a particular ancestor.

 Included in RINGO, there are two ways of generating ancestral adjacency weights.
 One is to use [DeClone](https://github.com/yannponty/DeClone) [3].
-After installing DeClone, indicate its full path in the `config.ini` file, in the section `[Paths]`.
+After installing DeClone, indicate its full path in the `ringo.cfg` file, in the section `[Paths]`.
 Then, running the `weighting_DeClone.py` as described below will generate a file that can be used by `ringo.py`.

 Another way of determining adjacency weights is by using the algorithm proposed in [2].
 This is the default way, and if no adjacency file is given to `ringo.py`, it will calculate the adjacency weights with this method.
 It is also possible to generate an adjacency weights file using the `ancestral_weights.py` script as described below.